Die Stadt hinter dem Strom (opera)

-Die Stadt hinter dem Strom (The City Beyond the River) is an oratorio-opera in three acts composed by Hans Vogt to a libretto by Hermann Kasack based on his 1947 dystopian novel Die Stadt hinter dem Strom.
+Die Stadt hinter dem Strom (The City Beyond the River) is a German-language oratorio-opera in three acts composed by Hans Vogt to a libretto by Hermann Kasack based on his 1947 dystopian novel Die Stadt hinter dem Strom.

 Background and performance history

 Die Stadt hinter dem Strom was Vogt's first opera, originally conceived as a radio opera.
 The librettist was Hermann Kasack, the author of the novel on which the opera is based.
 Kasack had written Die Stadt hinter dem Strom in 1942, 1943 and 1946, dealing with the horrors of the world wars.
 He imagined a ruined city with characters who resemble humans but act like puppets.

 The "Oratorische Oper" (oratorio opera) premiered on Nordwestdeutscher Rundfunk and BBC Radio in 1952.
 Vogt later revised the work for the stage.
 It was first performed as a live theatre piece at the Hessisches Staatstheater Wiesbaden on 3 May 1955 as part of the Internationale Maifestspiele Wiesbaden.